 - Dress appropriately

 - This type of meeting should be treated as an interview and your dress should reflect that.

 - It is very likely the mentor will ask you questions about your interest and knowledge related to their work.
 Review the mentor’s background and your interest in advance.
 Be fully aware of your capacity to contribute (how often, in what ways, etc.).

 - What research projects are currently happening and in what role would you be placed?

 - What is the typical role of undergraduates in their lab(s)?
 How many undergraduates will they be working with?

 - Who would directly supervise your work and in what capacity will you communicate and connect with the mentor?

 - Anything else in which you might be interested!

-You are more than welcome to connect with an Honors advisor with any potential questions.
-To do so, you can email the Honors Advising Team at firstname.lastname@example.org.
-Additionally, you could schedule an appointment with an Honors advisor through Starfish.
+You are more than welcome to connect with an Honors staff member with any questions.
+To do so, we invite you to schedule an advising appointment with Interim Associate Director of Admissions and Research Pete Keys (email@example.com).